-As we investigated in Q1 of the previous section, we can successfully model the propagation pattern of legitimate files before sampling, as in Figure 4.
-In Figure 3 we observe that sampling does not severely alter the SHARKFIN shape of the time-series, at least for such popular, high volume files; the sampled time series seems to have consistently lower values than the before sampling ones, which is to be expected due to sampling (even though our sampling is per machine and not per file occurrence).
+As we investigated in Q1 of the previous section, we can successfully model the propagation pattern of legitimate files before sampling, as in Figure 3.
+In Figure 2 we observe that sampling does not severely alter the SHARKFIN shape of the time-series, at least for such popular, high volume files; the sampled time series seems to have consistently lower values than the before sampling ones, which is to be expected due to sampling (even though our sampling is per machine and not per file occurrence).

 The main idea of our extrapolation technique lies exactly in the observation above.
-Since sampling has displaced the sampled time-series by a, roughly, constant amount, we follow these two simple steps:
+Since sampling has displaced the sampled timeseries by a, roughly, constant amount, we follow these two simple steps:

-- Multiply every point of the sampled time series by the sampling factor, in order to displace it to, roughly, the same height as the original time-series. - 2.
-Fit the model that we introduce in Q1 on the multiplied time-series.
+- Multiply every point of the sampled time series by the sampling factor, in order to displace it to, roughly, the same height as the original time-series. - 2) Fit the model that we introduce in Q1 on the multiplied timeseries.

-More formally, following the same notation as in $\mathbf{Q1}$, and denoting the sampling rate by
+More formally, following the same notation as in Q1, and denoting the sampling rate by s, we need to minimize the following function:

-$$s$$ , we need to minimize the following function: $\min{\pmb{\theta}} \sum{n=1}^{T} (sX(n) - \Delta I(n))^2$ In Figures 10(b& c), we show the result of the proposed approach, for two popular,
+$$\min{\boldsymbol{\theta}} \sum{n=1}^{r} \left(sX(n) - \Delta I(n) \right)^2$$

-In Figures 10(b& c), we show the result of the proposed approach, for two popular, high volume files, by major software vendors.
+In Figures 6(b& c), we show the result of the proposed approach, for two popular, high volume files, by major software vendors.
 We can see that our extrapolation is perfectly aligned with the model of the data before sampling, which renders our simple scheme successful.
-On top of that, both models, as we also demonstrated on Figure 4 fit the original data very well.
+On top of that, both models, as we also demonstrated on Figure 3 fit the original data very well.

 As in modelling, here we employ RSE in order to further assess the quality of our extrapolation (by measuring the RSE between the original sampled vector of observations, and the extrapolated one).
 The median RSE was 0.0741; the mean RSE was 0.2377 ± 0.3648 (for the same reasons we mentioned in Sec.
-3).
-We see that for the majority of files, the extrapolation quality is very high, demonstrating that our extrapolation scheme, using SHARKFIN, is successful for high density files.
+III).
+We see that for the majority of files, the extrapolation quality is very high, demonstrating that our extrapolation scheme, usingSHARKFIN, is successful for high density files.

-4.2 SQ2: Given a sample of the geographical distribution of the cyber attacks, can we estimate the footprint of the original distribution?
+B. SQ2: Given a sample of the geographical distribution of the cyber attacks, can we estimate the footprint of the original distribution?

-The empirical geographical distribution of machines around the world is shown in Figure 5.
+The empirical geographical distribution of machines around the world is shown in Figure 4.
 As we saw, before sampling, the footprint of the distribution spans 229 countries.
 Because of sampling, it is often the case that some countries in the tail of the distribution, that have low counts, will inevitable disappear from the sample.
 In this particular case, the countries that are left in the sample are 224.
 We refer to this problem as the footprint loss, due to sampling, and here we propose a way to accurately recover the number of countries that are indeed missing from the sample, i.e. the lost footprint.

 Zero-th frequency moment of the GEOSPLIT distribution: In order to come up with a reliable means of estimating the footprint prior to sampling, we have to make a few assumptions with respect to the type of the distribution.
-As we showed earlier, in Figure 5, the geographical distribution of machines follows GEOSPLIT model.
+As we showed earlier, in Figure 4, the geographical distribution of machines follows GEOSPLIT model.
 Under this assumption, we may leverage the work of [10] in order to perform our extrapolation.